texastribune/scuole-data/README.md

 ### TAPR Campus and district names

 Each year, there's a possibility that campuses and districts change names, are added, or are removed.
-We rely on the `entities.csv` file in each year's TAPR folder to create the models for districts and campuses.
+We rely on the `entities.csv` file in each year's TAPR folder to create models for districts and campuses.

-Instructions on how to create a new `entities.csv` are in the `new_entities` Jupyter Notebook.
+Instructions on how to create a new `entities.csv` are in the `new_entities` Jupyter Notebook — we should be doing this every year.

+We do some district and campus name re-formatting in the Jupyter Notebook (i.e. Cayuga H S --> Cayuga High School).
+Abbreviations, the Regex for those abbreviations, and the string to replace them with are in `campus_name_abbrev_guidelines.xlsx`.

 For campuses and districts that have changed their names have been removed or are new in the current year, email Lauren Callahan at `lauren dot callahan at tea dot texas dot gov` and ask for a CSV or Excel spreadsheet of: